-Where absence persists and voluntary support is not being working or engaged with, the Attendance Champion will explain the consequences clearly.
+Where absence persists and voluntary support is not being working or engaged with, the Attendance Champion, with the Pastoral Team, will explain the consequences clearly.
 Depending on circumstances support may be formalised through the Fast Track to Attendance process.

 Fast Track to Attendance